 Approval of democracy

-There is a very high level of trust among UAE citizens, which results both from the growing consolidation of the UAE as a single country and from citizens’ need to differentiate themselves from the rest of the population – about 85% of which is composed of expatriate laborers.
-The government places great emphasis on strengthening UAE national identity, particularly with regard to the nation’s youth.
-None of these programs have, however, led to the establishment of autonomous associations that reflect a variety of societal interests.
+A very high level of trust exists among UAE citizens, resulting both from the increasing consolidation of the UAE as a single country and from citizens’ need to differentiate themselves from the rest of the population – about 85% of which is composed of expatriate laborers.
+The government places great emphasis on strengthening UAE national identity, particularly among the nation’s youth.
+Examples from 2023 and 2024 include the launch of the National Identity Mark in May 2023 to assess private schools on their promotion of UAE traditions and values; the 2024 launch of the second cycle of the National Grant Programme for Culture and Creativity, which provides support for Emiratis in projects that showcase the UAE’s cultural heritage; and activities promoted through the Emirates Academy for Identity and Citizenship.
+Another initiative is the Marriage Fund, through which the government offers financial incentives to support marriages between Emirati men and women.

 In conjunction with government initiatives, there is a strong commitment to volunteerism in the country.
-Platforms like Takatof and Sanid, both established by the Emirates Foundation, promote the culture of volunteering.
-Institutions such as the Emirates Volunteer Academy and the Dubai Volunteer Center have been established.
+Platforms like Takatof and Sanid, both established by the Emirates Foundation, promote a culture of volunteering.
+Institutions such as the Emirates Volunteer Academy and the Dubai Volunteer Center are also very active in the country.
+The General Directorate of Residency and Foreigners Affairs (GDRFA) celebrated 2024 as the “Year of Volunteering” to highlight the government’s commitment to fostering a culture of volunteerism.

 Social capital